See and Do in Tenterfield

 Allow a few days to enjoy your stay in Tenterfield.

 Absorb some of the history of the region by visiting our local museums - Sir Henry Parkes Museum at the School of Arts, Centenary Cottage, Tenterfield Saddler and the Railway Museum.
+You can also download the SoundTrail App and walk the town at your leisure, while hearing the history of the town spoken by our very own locals.

-Visit our award winning wineries and sample their wares.
+Visit our wineries and sample their wares.

 Take in a movie at the cinema in the beautiful School of Arts building; play a round of golf at our very scenic golf club, stroll along the recently completed walking track which follows the creek through our beautiful parks; do a spot of birdwatching in Tenterfield Park; enjoy a meal at one of our cafes/restaurants.